Code meets content: The era of the developer-writer hybrid

 Getting developers to give a darn

-These advancements reduced the time for new users to get started and helped existing users resolve issues more efficiently, as evidenced by MongoDB's continued investment in intelligent developer tools.
+These advancements reduced the time for new users to get started and also helped existing users resolve issues more efficiently, as evidenced by MongoDB's continued investment in intelligent developer tools.
 Developers even started linking directly to the enriched documentation in forums, replacing the old "RTFM" refrain with meaningful guidance, signaling a shift toward a more collaborative developer community.

 They started hiring developers who could write instead of writers who could learn tech.